Carina-P/hire-hens/README.md

 ### Amazon web services (aws)
-The static and media files for the deployed site are hosten in the AWS S3 bucket.
+The static and media files for the deployed site are hosted in the AWS S3 bucket.
 1. You need an account in aws and a S3 bucket.
 Guidelines [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html).
 2. Under permissions I turned of "block all public access" and used the following CORS configuration:
 `[